almereyda/awesome-starred/README.md

 - [JD-Software/JDeSurvey](https://github.com/JD-Software/JDeSurvey) - JD eSurvey is an open source enterprise survey web application written in Java and based on the Spring Framework.
 Check out the tutorial videos to find out more about the application features.
 - [sakaiproject/sakai](https://github.com/sakaiproject/sakai) - Sakai is a freely available, feature-rich technology solution for learning, teaching, research and collaboration.
 Sakai is an open source software suite developed by a diverse and global adopter commu
 - [openmrs/openmrs-core](https://github.com/openmrs/openmrs-core) - OpenMRS API and web application code
-- [smap-consulting/fieldTask4](https://github.com/smap-consulting/fieldTask4) - FieldTask is cloned from odkCollect and adds additional features including task management and real time calls back to the server.
-Its available for free to not for profits and individuals.
-You will
+- [smap-consulting/fieldTask4](https://github.com/smap-consulting/fieldTask4) - FieldTask app is an Android app that can be used offline and online to support case management, monitoring, and evaluations for organizations working in international development and in areas of low i
 - [Netflix/denominator](https://github.com/Netflix/denominator) - Portably control DNS clouds using java or bash
 - [graphfoundation/ongdb](https://github.com/graphfoundation/ongdb) - ONgDB is an independent fork of Neo4j® Enterprise Edition version 3.4.0.rc02 licensed under AGPLv3 and/or Community Edition licensed under GPLv3
 - [andresth/Kandroid](https://github.com/andresth/Kandroid) - Android App for http://kanboard.net